 The relationship between spicy food and acne is a controversial one, to say the least as people have long been arguing whether certain hot foods can exacerbate the inflammatory condition or even cause it in the first place.

+YES.
 It doesn’t happen to everyone, but for some people, spicy food can cause acne flare-ups.
 This may be connected to the biological response known as vasodilation which is a temporary enlargement of the capillaries that make the skin appear redder and more inflamed.

 Vasodilation is known to happen when you are ingesting warm or spicy food.

 However, even despite several studies being conducted on whether spicy food causes acne or not, we still don’t have a definite answer.

 Some people experience breakouts right after eating spicy foods and others can eat all the spicy food in this world and have skin as clear as glass.